vphantom/vof/binary.md

 Caveat: this representation of codes, while compact, effectively strips leading zeros.
 While this isn't a problem with the standards used here (for languages, units, etc.), it may be a problem with other uses, in which case a `string` is the safe choice.

+Note on JSON interoperability: because codes are strings in JSON VOF, leading zeros would be preserved on the JSON side while being stripped on the binary side.
+Therefore, standard and custom codes should never begin with leading zeros.

 ### Text

 If multiple strings are provided with the same language code, the first one wins.
 Used in its bare `string` form, it is up to the applications to agree on the choice of default language.